xuankimtran/docs-1/pages/katalon-analytics/docs/testops-releases-2021.md

 * [UI] Update the navigation bar.

-* [UI] Enhance navigation for Test Case's paths in the Test Case's detailed page.
+* [UI] Add breadcrumbs of Test Case’s paths in the Test Case's detailed page.

-* [UI] Retain the state of previous page when navigating back from the Test Case's detailed page.

 ### Fixes